nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 I teach a coding bootcamp at a prominent university.
 After graduating six cohorts and more than 100 individuals in full stack web development and data visualization, I’ve observed a few things that set successful students apart.
 Here is my advice for coding bootcamp students.

+_Many thanks to all of my students for teaching me, as well, and for your feedback in writing this post._

 _Disclaimer & disclosure: These views are my own and do not necessarily reflect those of my employer._

 ![Advice for Coding Bootcamp Students](./jared-nielsen-advice-coding-bootcamp-students-skills-plusplus.png)